 But the arrival of Mourinho at Chelsea in the summer of 2013 was the beginning of the end for Mata in London.
 Less than six months later, the Spaniard was sold to Manchester United, with Mourinho preferring to play Oscar in his No.10 role.

 One of the biggest parts of Mourinho’s style of play has always been his reliance on players who can impose themselves on the pitch, showing physicality as well as technical ability.
 And that was perhaps the one criticism many Chelsea fans would have had about Mata, he couldn’t contend with the stronger defenders no matter how magical his work on the ball was.

-As the years have gone on, although Mata has been able to impose himself on matches for United, the Spaniard has never hit the heights of his Chelsea career — now spending more of his time as a substitute than a starter, excluding the Europa League.
+As the years have gone on, although Mata was able to impose himself on matches for United, the Spaniard never hit the heights of his Chelsea career and he eventually left in the summer for Galatasaray.

-Although many will now see Philippe Coutinho as a winger, as they tout his next destination, there was a time when he was one of the brightest young No.10s in the world.
+Although many will now see Philippe Coutinho as a winger at Aston Villa, there was a time when he was one of the brightest young No.10s in the world.

 Signed by Liverpool as a No.10 from Inter Milan in January 2013, Coutinho was initially played on the wing at Anfield with some success as the Reds often operated with a 4-3-3 — scoring three goals and recording five assists in 13 Premier League appearances.

 The 2014/15 season was when Coutinho made the big switch from winger to attacking midfielder in the Premier League, as Brendan Rodgers experimented with a 3-4-2-1 for most of the campaign.
 The positional change didn’t affect Coutinho’s goal contribution too much, but it allowed him to create more freely, operating behind the striker and sometimes joining his team-mate in attack.